martisdev/wordpress-plugin/msc-automation/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 Radio Automation Software | The radio on cloud.
-This plugin syncronize your radio station with your web page.
+Syncronize your radio station with your web page and powered it for advanced functionalities.
-This plugin is the tool to offer our advanced services, you need to hire some type of service (https://msc-soft.com/services-and-prices/).
+This plugin is the tool to offer our advanced services, you need to hire some type of service (https://msc-soft.com/services-and-prices/). the application engine is an API that calls our servers and responds with your account data.

 == Description ==
 Radio Automation Software | The radio on cloud.
 This plugin syncronize your radio station with your web page.